SpenceKonde/DxCore/README.md

 ### I2C (TWI) support`SPI.swap(1)` or `SPI.swap(0)` will set the the mapping to the alternate (`1`) or default (`0`) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.
 All DA and DB parts with >28 pins have 2 I2C peripherals peripherals, except the 28-pin version, which has one.
 The included copy of the Wire library works almost exactly like the one on official Arduino boards, except that it does not activate the internal pullups unless they are specifically requested as described in the documentation linked below.
 The TWI pins can be swapped to an alternate location; this is configured using the Wire.swap() or Wire.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** Wire.begin(), as should any method that enable certain modes.
 All DD-series parts have only a single TWI0

 See **[Wire.h documentation](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Wire/README.md)** for full description and details.
-The harware I2C is one of the more complicated peripherals
+The hardware I2C is one of the more complicated peripherals

 ### Alternate pin mapping (PORTMUX) support
 Like most recent parts, the Dx-series parts have multiple pin-mapping options for many of their peripherals.
 For the serial data interfaces, we provide the same `.swap()` and `.pins()` methods like megaTinyCore and MegaCoreX (which first introduced this feature) whereby each instance of a UART, SPI interface, or I2C interface can be moved appropriately, excepting SPI1 as noted above and described in detail in that library documentation.